-The total energy use in Cermaq (including Cermaq Group AS) increased 53.9 percent in 2017 compared with the previous year.
-This increase in energy use was both due to an increase in overall Fish production and also due to increased use of generators due to environmental conditions.
+The total energy use in Cermaq (including Cermaq Group AS) increased 19.6 percent in 2018 compared with the previous year.
+This increase in energy use was mainly due to an increase in use of diesel generators due to environmental conditions.